Why the Cloud Service Provider Model Is the Best Classroom in Infrastructure

 That severity level shapes how you think about reliability.
 You don’t get to say “we’ll fix it in the next sprint.”
 The data is either protected or it isn’t.
 There’s no partial credit.

-The VCSP ecosystem is also a network of hundreds of infrastructure professionals: the engineers at partner companies who build and operate these environments daily.
+The VCSP ecosystem is also hundreds of infrastructure professionals, the engineers at partner companies who build and operate these environments daily.
 I’ve built relationships with people running production platforms at companies across North America.
-That network has taught me as much as any formal education, and it’s the kind of professional community that takes years to build.
+I’ve learned as much from those conversations as from any course, and they took years to build.